Roundup (herbicide): Cancer cases

-As of October 30, 2019, there were over 42,000 plaintiffs who said that glyphosate herbicides caused their cancer.
-After the IARC classified glyphosate as "probably carcinogenic to humans" in 2015, many state and federal lawsuits were filed in the United States.
-Early on, over 300 of them were consolidated into a multidistrict litigation called In re: RoundUp Products Liability.
+As of October 30, 2019, there were more than 42,000 plaintiffs who said that glyphosate herbicides caused their cancer.
+After the IARC classified glyphosate as "probably carcinogenic to humans" in March 2015, many state and federal lawsuits were filed in the United States.
+Early on, over 300 of them were consolidated into a multidistrict litigation called In re: Roundup Products Liability.

 On August 10, 2018, Dewayne Johnson, who has non-Hodgkin's lymphoma, was awarded $289 million in damages (later cut to $78 million on appeal then reduced to $21 million after another appeal) after a jury in San Francisco found that Monsanto had failed to adequately warn consumers of cancer risks posed by the herbicide.
-Johnson had routinely used two different glyphosate formulations in his work as a groundskeeper, RoundUp and another Monsanto product called Ranger Pro.
-The jury's verdict addressed the question of whether Monsanto knowingly failed to warn consumers that RoundUp could be harmful, but not whether RoundUp causes cancer.
+Johnson had routinely used two different glyphosate formulations in his work as a groundskeeper, Roundup and another Monsanto product called Ranger Pro.
+The jury's verdict addressed the question of whether Monsanto knowingly failed to warn consumers that Roundup could be harmful, but not whether Roundup causes cancer.
 Court documents from the case alleged the company's efforts to influence scientific research via ghostwriting.

 In January 2019, Costco decided to stop carrying Roundup or other glyphosate-based herbicides.
 The decision was reportedly influenced in part by the public court cases.

 In March 2019, a man was awarded $80 million (later cut to $26 million on appeal) in a lawsuit claiming Roundup was a substantial factor in his cancer.
 U.S. District Judge Vince Chhabria stated that a punitive award was appropriate because the evidence "easily supported a conclusion that Monsanto was more concerned with tamping down safety inquiries and manipulating public opinion than it was with ensuring its product is safe."
 Chhabria stated that there was evidence on both sides as to whether glyphosate causes cancer, and that the behavior of Monsanto showed "a lack of concern about the risk that its product might be carcinogenic."